 Maharrey doesn’t just deliver the formula, he helps us understand it, builds solid historical and logical cases around it.
 For example, walking us through the historical circumstances and documents that gave birth to initial expressions of nullification, he goes one better.
 He explains that even had James Madison and Thomas Jefferson, respectively, never written the concept into the Virginia and Kentucky Resolutions, nullification was actually a solution inherent to and fully spelled out within our American form of government, just waiting to be leveraged in the inevitable event that government would attempt to slip its moorings.
 Maharrey points us, in particular, to words taken straight from Virginia’s ratification of the United States Constitution.

 Now, the interesting thing about ratification of the Constitution, as Maharrey points out, is that each state ratified separately.
 Moreover, each state’s ratifying instrument spelled out the specific conditions under which its people would ratify the Constitution and enter into the union.
 When accepted by the other states, these ratifying instruments each became binding on all states in the union, not just on the state that had submitted the instrument.
-All states were thus bound by Virginia’s ratifying instrument, which stipulated personal sovereignty – that the powers granted under the Constitution derived from the people and could be resumed by them whenever those powers became perverted to the injury or oppression of the people.
+All states were thus bound by Virginia’s ratifying instrument, which stipulated personal sovereignty – that the powers granted under the Constitution derived from the people and could be resumed by them whenever those powers became perverted to the

 If the Principles of ‘98 are at the heart of Woods’ Nullification, I would argue that Virginia’s ratification language is the very soul of Maharrey’s book.
 It’s not that Woods doesn’t address the Virginia ratifying instrument.
 He does.
 But Maharrey plants a flag in it and shouts, “This way to liberty, everyone!
 The constitutional justification for nullification that’s supposedly lacking…?
 It’s right here!”